Both Mum and Daughter call Lime Tree Village homeCopy link

 Val Richards was just 56 when she moved to Lime Tree Village with her husband Paddy, making her the youngest resident ever to buy there.
-So young in fact that she only just qualified to buy a property in this age-exclusive development!
+So young in fact that she only just qualified to buy a property here!

 “Our three sons couldn’t believe it – they thought it was way too early for my husband and I to move to a retirement village,” she said.
 “However, we felt the time to do it was while we were young enough to put down some new roots, properly take advantage of the lifestyle and get involved with the village’s social scene.”

 Val, a former teacher, and Paddy, who used to work at the post office, wanted to cut out the ‘middle move’ when they decided to stop working and go straight into a retirement property.
-Now 65 and 70, they are very happy they did so.
+At 65 and 70, they were still very happy they did so.

 Val commented: “We saw an advert for Lime Tree Village in a The Telegraph newspaper and decided to pay it a visit while we were visiting my mother, who then lived in nearby Leamington Spa.
 We thought the village was absolutely gorgeous and fell in love with it straight away!”